Editorial

 June 28, 2014

-Those who watched the release 5.2.3 closely might wonder what was going on with the email client.
+Those who watched release 5.2.3 closely might wonder what was going on with the email client.
 The first build had major problems with Linux operating systems.
 A second build was necessary to get it working again with popular email services.

 Derniers articles